-While ProtonMail does all of this for you automatically if both parties are using ProtonMail, if the recipient is not using ProtonMail, but does use PGP, it is also possible to manually set this up following the instructions below.
+ProtonMail does all of this automatically if both parties are using ProtonMail.
+However, if the recipient is not using ProtonMail, but does use PGP, it is possible to manually set up PGP by following the instructions below.

 Sharing your public key

 Sending your ProtonMail public key is very easy.
 Log in to your ProtonMail account and compose a message from ProtonMail to the non-ProtonMail user you want to use PGP with.
 Click on the dropdown menu and make sure the Attach Public Key option is activated.
 Then compose your message and when you click Send your public key will be attached.

 There is another way to see your public keys, allowing you to distribute them via another method if you wish.
-Your keys can be found in the Keys menu in Settings at mail.protonmail.com in the web application.
+Your keys can be found in the web application under Settings > Encryption & keys.
 See here for more detailed instructions.

-It is also possible to automatically distribute your public keys to all recipients whenever you send an email.
-To set up your ProtonMail account for automatic key distribution, go to mail.protonmail.com and visit Settings -> Security.
-Scroll down and enable the “Automatically attach public key” option.
+It’s also possible to automatically distribute your public keys to all recipients whenever you send an email.
+To set up your ProtonMail account for automatic key distribution, go to mail.protonmail.com and visit Settings > Encryption & keys.
+Scroll down and enable the Attach public key option.
 This is only recommended for advanced users.

 Sending PGP emails